How to Create an Asthma Action Plan for School Students

 - Emergency contact name and contact information

-You might also include details of the local hospital, if you think this could be helpful.
+You might also include details of the local hospital.

 Personal Asthma Zones